 Picture: Louise Haywood-Schiefer

-What I learned about hair, makeup and myself by going grey
+8 tips for going grey: What I learned about hair ... and myself

 For years Kate Spicer coloured her hair.
-When she stopped, she suddenly learned there were some secrets to going grey.
+When she stopped, she suddenly learned secrets to grey hair.
+Here, her tips for going grey

 Should I go grey?

 For a long time I felt like Ephron.
 And so did my hairdressers.
-When it became clear I had two badger like stripes of white growing from my temples in my 30s I started asking them when I should go grey.
+When it became clear I had 2 badger-like stripes of white growing from my temples in my 30s, I started asking them when I should go grey.
 Never, came the repeated response.

-But it niggled.
-It wasn’t just that I wanted to be honest about who I was with me and with the world, it was the cost and time involved in maintaining the impression of youthful blonde, red, brown, and the fact that changes in my skin tone due to ageing meant my face never really matched my pigment rich hair.
+It wasn’t just that I wanted to be honest about who I was with me and with the world.
+It was the cost and time involved in maintaining the impression of youthful blonde, red, brown, and the fact that changes in my skin tone due to ageing meant my face never really matched my pigment rich hair.

 So, in January 2020 my hair was dyed for the last time.
 Like many women, a global pandemic forced the call.
 I was going, or the more romantic term, ‘honouring’ grey and giving up that frantic mix of denial and fight that maintaining a young appearance involves.